Short overview of the asylum procedure

 Hungarian Helsinki Committee Visit Website

-During this state of crisis, special rules apply to third-country nationals unlawfully entering and/or staying in Hungary and to those seeking asylum, including:
+During this state of crisis, special rules apply to third-country nationals irregularly entering and/or staying in Hungary and to those seeking asylum, including:

-• Police are authorised to pushback across the border fence irregularly staying migrants who wish to seek asylum in Hungary from any part of the country, without any legal procedure or opportunity to challenge this measure.
+• Police are authorised to pushback across the border fence, without any assessment of individual circumstances, irregularly staying migrants who wish to seek asylum in Hungary from any part of the country, outside any legal procedure or opportunity to challenge this measure.[2]

 • The deadlines to seek judicial review against inadmissibility decisions and rejections of asylum applications decided in accelerated procedures are drastically shortened to 3 days.[3]